pelhamb/4760pbb65/index.md

 [insert picture of oscilloscope]

 I noticed that these signals were too high in voltage to be read by my Pico’s UART interface, so I dropped the signal’s voltage by using two diodes in series.
 This brought the signal back down to a level that could be safely read by the pico.
-I then wrote code that would read the incoming signals via this UART channel and output them to my serial monitor so they could
+I then wrote code that would read the incoming signals via this UART channel and output them to my serial monitor.
+Upon inspecting this output, I determined that the signals I was receiving were reliable and could be used to identify which note was pressed.
+For example, the signature 3-byte sequence for the lowest C note on my keyboard was (115 59 0), the lowest D was (51 59 0), and the lowest E was (243 59 0).

 ## Results